 - Providing Adequate Notice.
 The employee must provide as much advance notice as possible of the upcoming leave.
 For planned medical procedures, such as childbirth and non-emergency surgery, this typically means at least 30 days.
 (For childbirth, an actual due date or arbitrary date sometime prior to the due date is fine.)
 For unplanned events, such as a serious accident affecting an immediate family member or medical diagnosis requiring urgent surgery, employees must notify employers as soon as they learn about the issue.
 Notice can be given orally or in writing.
 If possible, employees also need to make themselves available to answer followup questions from the employer, such as the expected duration of time off.

 - Certification Requirements.
 At their discretion, employers can require FMLA-qualified employees to certify the reason for their absence – for instance, by providing a written doctor’s letter.
+Eligible employees should plan to consult with a physician before taking leave under FMLA.

 - Use of Paid Time Off.
 An employer can always compel an employee to use paid time off before FMLA leave, even if the reason for leave is covered by FMLA.
 By the same token, the employee has the right to request that all available PTO be put toward FMLA-qualified time off, even if the employer doesn’t request it or attempts not to allow it.
 Employees might want to do this to ensure that they’re paid as much as possible during their time off.